johnbelamaric/blog.coredns.io/content/post/how-to-add-middleware.md

 returns a response to the client.
 As you will see below all interesting properties of the client connection can be retrieved from the [dns.ResponseWriter](https://godoc.org/github.com/miekg/dns#ResponseWriter). `r` is the incoming query.
-The `ServeDNS` returns a integer and/or an error.
-The values the integer can take are the DNS RCODEs, dns.ServerFailure, dns.NotImplemented, dns.Success, etc. etc. A successful return value indicates the middleware has written to the client.
+The `ServeDNS` method returns an integer and/or an error.
+The values the integer can take are the DNS RCODEs, dns.RcodeServerFailure, dns.RcodeNotImplemented, dns.RcodeSuccess, etc..
+A successful return value indicates the middleware has written to the client.

-`request.Request` is a helper struct that abstracts and cache some client-side properties, like EDNS0 records and the DNSSEC OK bit.
+`request.Request` is a helper struct that abstracts and caches some client-side properties, like EDNS0 records and the DNSSEC OK bit.

 Next we setup the reply message: